jtran1403/SearchGuardian/README.md

 ###EXIF data in pictures

-The page accessed by the button entitled "**Geolocation&pictures**" enables the user to **read the EXIF** data registered on the picture if the picture is in the format.jpeg, .gif and .png and if its size is smaller than 3Mo only.
+The page accessed by the button entitled "**EXIF data**" enables the user to **read the EXIF** data registered on the picture if the picture is in the format.jpeg, .gif and .png and if its size is smaller than 3Mo only.
 By changing the value of the dropdown list below the drag and drop zone, the user can also **generate this very same picture but without the GPS data contained in the EXIF data**.
 This is only possible if the picture is smaller than 1.5Mo though because the burden from generating and encoding the data for the picture is too heavy for the browser.

 ###Future search engine functionality